rolypolytoy/picht/README.md

 # Picht

-A Python library for simulating electron and ion beam trajectories through electrostatic lenses.
-Supports unipotential (einzel) lenses, custom electrode geometries, and initial emission sizes beam divergence/convergence, for electrodynamic simulations.
-Includes a a solver for Laplace's equation for electrostatics ∇²V = 0 using Successive Over Relaxation.
-It then calculates electric fields (E = -∇V) numerically, solves for the non-magnetic Lorentz force equation, and uses BDF to solve for trajectories.
-Supports electrons and every ion of every element.
+A Python library for simulating the electrodynamics of electrons and ions through electrostatic lenses.
+Supports cylinder lenses, unipotential lenses, and variable beam diameters, as well as custom amounts of initial divergence/convergence.
+Parameterize the electrodes with the voltages you want, control the mesh size, and obtain accurate trajectories in the axisymmetric view.

+You can use it to simulate electron optics, to help design electron microscopes, focused ion beam systems, or simply better understand how electrostatic lenses work.
+Most implementations use the paraxial ray equation for simplification, but this approximation deviates significantly from reality with angles disparate from the z-axis.
+We, instead, compute the electric fields in full, and then compute particle trajectories using an ODE solver.
+This, combined with relativistic corrections at every step, allows for a significant degree of accuracy for very high particle energies (keV, MeV scale and above).
+It's capable of simulating multi-lens systems with 100+ charged particles in seconds to minutes, with easy Pythonic syntax, and installation is extremely easy, with PyPi handling the extremely small amount of dependencies in its entirety.

 ## Installation
 ```bash